clusterflick/data-cached/README.md

-# data-cache
+# data-cached
-Workflow for caching moviedb data for all matched movies
+Workflow for caching moviedb data for moviedb data for transformed data